veterinarium/slate/source/includes/_intro.md

 To retrieve the events from SFS you should register two [webhooks](http://en.wikipedia.org/wiki/Webhook): one for sandbox environment, and another for production.
 SFS then sends an HTTP POST request with the event object to the URLs you provided.

-To recieve your API keys, please prepare the urls that will be used for the webhooks, and send us a request at [info@smartflowsheet.com](mailto:info@smartflowsheet.com).
+To receive your API keys, please prepare the urls that will be used for the webhooks, and send us a request at [info@smartflowsheet.com](mailto:info@smartflowsheet.com).

 Your API keys carry many privileges, so be sure to keep them secret!